The new ergonomic legislation requires employees in summary to:

 The first thing that you need to do is to set the height of your chair correctly.
 How do you know if your chair height is correct?
 It is not whether your feet touch the ground or not.
 If you use this as your guide, you are likely to set your chair too low, which will result in you shrugging your shoulders to reach your desk and your keyboard.
 Shrugging your shoulders for long periods at your desk puts you at a high risk of neck pain.
 Neck pain is very common among office workers and a low chair position in relation to one’s desk is one of the reasons why that this is so common.

 So, to find the correct height for your chair, lean backwards against your backrest and elevate your chair until you are able to work at your desk and your keyboard with your shoulders relaxed.
 If your feet dangle, don’t lower your chair back again, rather get a footrest.
 If there is no money for a footrest, use some books or even reams of paper to support your feet.
-Don’t rest your feet on your chair legs, this will strain your back.
+Don’t rest your feet on your chair base, this will strain your back.
 Also, don’t ignore it if your feet don’t firmly touch the ground.
 It makes a greater difference than you think to use a support for your feet, even if it’s only a slight elevation that is necessary for you to be comfortable at your desk.

 2. Bring Your Chair Closer to Your Desk